Create:Code Review BE Engineering Manager Responsibilities

 The Engineering Manager will take proactive steps to avoid having reported bugs to go past the target duration defined in Severity SLOs.

-The Bug Triage Board can be used to browse them together in one board.
+The Bug Triage Board and Triage Reports can be used to review all open bugs.

 Priority Issues